PF

 Instructions

-1. 1Heat oil in a medium-sized pan over medium heat.
-Sauté onion until soft, (about 2 minutes).
-Add garlic and sauté for a further minute, until fragrant.
-Set aside.
+1. 1Heat olive oil in a medium pan over medium heat.
+Add the diced onion and sauté for 2–3 minutes until softened.
+Add the fresh garlic and sauté for 1 minute until fragrant.
+Remove from heat and set aside.

 Nutrition — Per Serving